 Dr. Maribeth Yoder-White

-A choral and general music education specialist, Dr. Maribeth Yoder-White serves as Adjunct Associate Professor in the Hayes School of Music.
-She previously taught fulltime at ASU, where she served as Coordinator of Music Education.
+A choral and general music education specialist, she previously taught fulltime at ASU, where she served as Coordinator of Music Education.
 Prior to joining the ASU faculty, Yoder-White taught at the University of North Carolina at Greensboro School of Music, where she conducted the Women’s Glee Club, taught graduate and undergraduate music education courses, and supervised student teachers.

 Yoder-White is a certified Orff-Schulwerk specialist and frequently presents workshops featuring her compositions and arrangements.
 She teaches Orff-Schulwerk certification courses at Appalachian State University and DeKalb County Schools, and serves as clinician and author for Silver Burdett Making Music and Silver Burdett Interactive Music.
 Additionally, Yoder-White maintains active participation in music education research and has presented papers and authored articles in international, national, regional, and state arenas.
 She was a presenter at the Spokane (2010) and Pittsburgh (2011) National American Orff-Schulwerk Association (AOSA) Conferences and has presented workshops to AOSA chapters in Washington, Virginia, Ohio, North Carolina, and Hawaii.
 She served as keynote presenter at the 2003 and 2005 Hawaii Music Educators Association Conferences in Honolulu and traveled to Thailand and Hong Kong in 2004 to present at the East Asia Regional Council of Overseas Schools (EARCOS) Conference.
 Yoder-White frequently works in international schools in Asia, teaching demonstration lessons and leading professional development workshops for teachers.